NeilODL/NeilODL/README.md

 **AI/ML Developer** with a background in mathematics.

 - 🎓 MSc Financial Mathematics | BSc Mathematics (University of Liverpool)
-- 🤖 Prrvious role: Built OpenAI-powered financial agents at Mindsight Ventures
+- 🤖 Previous role: Built OpenAI-powered financial agents at Mindsight Ventures

 ---